Dahomey: King

-The royal court
+Royal court

 Key positions in the King's court included the migan (Prime Minister), the mehu (Finance Minister), the yovogan, the tokpo (Minister of Agriculture), the agan (general of the army), the kpojito (or queen mother), and later the chacha (or viceroy) of Whydah.
 Each of these cabinet positions—which, with the exception of the kpojito, were headed by men—had a female counterpart to complement them.
 The migan—a combination of mi (our) and gan (chief)—was a primary consul for the king, a key judicial figure, and served as the head executioner.
 The mehu was similarly a key administrative officer who managed the palaces and the affairs of the royal family, economic matters, and the areas to the south of Allada (making the position key to contact with Europeans).

 Foreign relations

 The relations between Dahomey and other countries were complex and heavily impacted by the transatlantic slave trade.